Blue Cat Audio - Software Made by Musicians for Musicians

 Concept Origin: Mid/Side Recording

-Mid/Side recording is a famous recording technique that is preferred in some cases to the traditional left/right recording.
-Looking for “mid side recording” in an internet search engine will give you many tutorials about this technique.
+Mid/Side recording is a famous recording technique that is preferred in some cases to traditional left/right recording (search for “mid side recording” on the web to find tutorials about this technique).

 (The triangles above represent the listener’s head)